Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-texture.md

     }
     ```

-Now you can select a texture in the __Base Map__ field in the Inspector window and the shader draws that texture on the mesh.
+Now you can select a texture in the __Base Map__ field in the Inspector window.
+The shader draws that texture on the mesh.

 ![Base Map texture on a Material](Images/shader-examples/unlit-shader-tutorial-texture-with-scene.jpg)